AssemblyAI/api-docs/source/index.html.md

 Authentication with the API is accomplished with with header argument, "Authorization".
 This is required for all API endpoints.

-> Make sure to replace `your-secret-api-token` with your API key.

 <aside class="notice">
 You must replace <code>your-secret-api-token</code> with your personal API key.
 </aside>